The following sections explain the purpose of the charges disclosed within the Key Investor Information Document (KIID).

 The latest performance fees payable can be found in the relevant fund’s KIID.

 Further information on how the performance fee is calculated can be found in the relevant Prospectus.
-For a free copy please contact Henderson Global Investors at PO Box 9023, Chelmsford CM99 2WB or by calling our Investor Services team on 0800 832 832.
+For a free copy please contact Janus Henderson Investors at PO Box 9023, Chelmsford CM99 2WB or by calling our Investor Services team on 0800 832 832.

 UK domiciled funds fit into three different types of methodology for pricing the portfolio.

-Henderson operates both dual and single swinging priced funds.
+Janus Henderson operates both dual and single swinging priced funds.

 Dual priced funds